billjohnston/drawspace-fe/README.md

 to the drawing canvas and setting of state that will be consumed children.
 Tried to keep all the canvas operation in on place `utilCanvasOperations`

+I used amplify/cognito to do a passwordless login.
+I like to give users the quickest possible registration/login in flow

+For saving a drawing I'm uploading a thumbnail and a json file or steps s3, getting the url and posting it to the rest api.
+I like this flow because it cuts out the middle man and is usually faster

 ### Reasoning
 I used context to keep the business logic separate from the display components